 Investing in a cash ETF is convenient for investors because you don’t have to setup an account with identification etc. at a financial institution.
 Rather, you can simply purchase the ETF on the ASX.

-Benefits of investing in the BetaShares Australian High Interest Cash ETF
+Benefits of investing in the Betashares Australian High Interest Cash ETF

-- Simple access to cash returns – AAA is structured simply and offers the benefits of an investment that is accessible daily (subject to the normal ASX settlement cycle), and regular income from attractive interest rates, paid monthly.
+- AAA is structured simply and offers the benefits of an investment that is accessible daily (subject to the normal ASX settlement cycle), and regular income from attractive interest rates, paid monthly.

-- Capital stability – Cash is capital stable.
+- Cash is capital stable.
 Unlike fixed interest bonds and bond funds invested in fixed interest bonds, the capital value of a cash investment will not vary, regardless of changes in the interest rate environment.

 Considerations in investing in cash ETFs

-In the later stages of the cycle, a meaningful cash position can provide a stable foundation to help manage periods of heightened market volatility.
+A meaningful cash position can provide a stable foundation to help manage periods of heightened market volatility.
 However, it is also important to consider two key factors:

 - Ensuring a large allocation to cash doesn’t become a drag on performance; and